 The core work of the SVP is befriending: sitting with those who are isolated for whatever reason.
 Each year approximately 9000 members make 500,000 visits to people in need and as a result of these visits more than 80,000 individuals gain friendship, support and practical assistance.

-Alongside the very practical aspect of Vincentian work, SVP members are encouraged to grow in spirituality through their relations with those they seek to help, through prayer and reflectiona and through the Eucharist.
+Alongside the very practical aspect of Vincentian work, SVP members are encouraged to grow in spirituality through their relationships with those they seek to help, through prayer and reflection and through the Eucharist.

 The St Werburgh’s SVP Conference aims to meet twice monthly:

-- Last Wednesday in the month at 6.30 pm
+- Last Wednesday of the month at 6.30pm.

-Meetings are usually held at St Werburgh's Parish House, Grosvenor Park Road, Chester CH1 1QJ.
+Meetings are usually held at the St. Werburgh’s Parish House, Grosvenor Park Road, Chester CH1 1QJ.

-For further information about St Werburgh's SVP Conference and its activities in Chester please contact Stephen Perry, Conference President and Treaurer on 07775 781204 or email firstname.lastname@example.org
+Please contact Stephen Perry, Conference President and Treasurer on 07775 781204 or email firstname.lastname@example.org